Fair Lane: Landscape

 The powerhouse had its cornerstone laid by Thomas Alva Edison.
 The building included the estate's garage and, on the upper level, a laboratory where Ford worked on engine designs.
 It is also built of limestone in the Prairie Style.
 The hydropower not only powered the estate, but a part of the town of Dearborn as well.

 Jens Jensen employed his "delayed view" approach in designing the arrival at the residence.
 Instead of proceeding straight to the house or even providing a view of it, the entrance drive leads visitors through the estate's dense woodland areas.
 Bends in the drive, planted with large trees on the inside arc of the curves, gives a feeling of a natural reason for the turn, and obscures any long view.
 Suddenly, the visitor is propelled out of the forest and into the open space where the residence is presented fully in view in front of them.
 The idea of wandering was one which Jensen featured in almost all of his designs.
 Expansive meadows and gardens make up the larger landscape, with naturalistic massings of flowers surrounding the house.
 The largest axial meadow, the "Path of the Setting Sun", is aligned so that, on the summer solstice, the setting sun glows through a precise parting of the trees at the meadow's western end.
 The boathouse, with stonework cliffs designed by Jensen, allowed Ford to travel on the Rouge River in his electric boat.

 Museum

 The estate was donated to the University of Michigan in 1957 for a new Dearborn campus.
 The staff's former houses and a pony barn are used by the University of Michigan–Dearborn.
 The main house, powerhouse, garage and 72 acres (0.29 km^{2}) of land were operated as a museum, while a restaurant occupied the former indoor swimming pool natatorium until the University closed Fair Lane to the public in 2010.
 In 2013 the stewardship of the estate was transferred to the same non-profit group that operates the lakeside Edsel and Eleanor Ford House, with financial help from the Ford family.

+When Fair Lane reopens to the public in 2027, it is expected to address Ford's antisemitism and The Dearborn Independent.